CNLM Frequently Asked Questions

 Tuition for the CNLM program is $2500.

-This cost is split over two semesters, and we payment plans are available (see below).
+This cost is split over two semesters, with payment plan options available (see below).

-Why Should I consider spending 9 months as part of the Certificate Experience?
+Why should I consider spending 9 months as part of the CNLM experience?

-Among the reasons people participate in professional development programs like the Certificate Experience:
+Among the reasons people participate in professional development programs like the CNLM experience:

 - Personal Development